 According to the Association of Certified Fraud Examiners (ACFE), the best approach to fraud risk management is proactive rather than reactive.

 In other words, it’s no use waiting for problems to arise before fixing them.
 Organizations must take a risk-based approach to fraud, identifying how they might be attacked, and measuring that against their risk appetite.

 From there, it's about putting robust fraud detection and prevention frameworks in place from the get-go, and analyzing developing fraud trends to stay ahead of emerging fraud trends and techniques.

-5 considerations for effective anti-fraud strategies
+5 considerations for effective fraud prevention strategies

 Businesses should consider the following: